Tamatha Paul

-Tamatha-Kaye Erin Paul (born 1997) is a New Zealand activist and politician who currently serves in the Wellington City Council for the Pukehīnau Lambton Ward.
-In 2018 she was the first Māori woman to be elected President of the Victoria University of Wellington Students Association.
-Running as an independent Paul was elected to the city council in 2019.
-She joined the Green Party of Aotearoa New Zealand ahead of the 2022 elections.
+Tamatha-Kaye Erin Paul (born 1997) is a New Zealand activist and politician who is a Member of Parliament for Wellington Central.
+In 2018 she was the first Māori woman to be elected President of the Victoria University of Wellington Students' Association.
+Running as an independent Paul was elected to the Wellington City Council in 2019.
+She joined the Green Party of Aotearoa New Zealand ahead of the 2022 local elections.

 Early life and education

-Paul was born in South Auckland in 1997 and lived in Christchurch until moving at age eight with her family to the agricultural town of Tokoroa.
+Paul was born in South Auckland in 1997 and lived in Christchurch until moving at age eight with her family to Tokoroa.
 She is of Māori and European descent, with her father of Waikato Tainui and Ngāti Awa origin, while her mother is of English, Scottish and Spanish genealogy.
-Paul attended school in Tokoroa and achieved dux of Tokoroa High School in 2015.
-At age 12, Paul was diagnosed as the youngest person in the Waikato region with the autoimmune disease lupus.
+Paul attended school in Tokoroa and was dux of Tokoroa High School in 2015.
+At age 12, Paul was diagnosed with the autoimmune disease lupus, the youngest person in the Waikato region to be diagnosed with it.

-Paul received a $30,000 ‘First in Family’ scholarship from Victoria University of Wellington, and in 2018, she graduated with a Bachelor of Arts in international relations and political science.
+Paul received a $30,000 First in Family scholarship from Victoria University of Wellington, and in 2018, she graduated with a Bachelor of Arts in international relations and political science.
 Paul also received the Andrea Brander Accommodation Scholarship, the James MacIntosh Scholarship for achievement, and was on the Dean’s List for Academic Excellence.
-Paul is currently studying a Master of Resource and Environmental Planning at Massey University, and resides in Aro Valley, Wellington.
+Paul graduated with a Master of Resource and Environmental Planning from Massey University in 2022.

 Political career

 Victoria University of Wellington Students' Association

 In 2016, Paul was elected as Equity Officer of the Victoria University of Wellington Students' Association (VUWSA), and in 2017, she was elected Engagement Vice-President.
-In 2018, Paul was elected to the position of President of VUWSA.
+In 2018, Paul was elected to the position of President of VUWSA with 58% of votes cast.
 Paul was the second Māori and first female Māori to be elected to the role.
 During her time as president, Paul worked on the issues of climate change, sexual violence and mental health, and achieved extra mental health and counselling services for students at Victoria University of Wellington.